Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

    - Some advantages for this type of display is the flexibility to display any graphical information and they can offer a broader range of colors.
 [5]
    - Some disadvatanges for this type of display is it requires more complex software , they consume more power, and they cost more when compared to character LCDs.
 [6]

-Our design needs to display both numbers and replicated signals. **This needs more added to it** Due to the design considerations we will be pursuing a graphical LCD display for our fan diagnostic tool.
+Our design needs to display both numbers and replicated signals as graphs.
+Our design also needs to take into account the clarity of the graphs.
+Due to the design considerations we will be pursuing a graphical LCD display for our fan diagnostic tool.

 ## Potential Power/Circuitry Solutions